kubernetes/enhancements/keps/sig-network/4559-kubelet-probes/README.md

 ### API Changes to Fix the SSRF

-Regardless of what else we do, we will deprecate the `TCPSocketAction.Host` and `HTTPGetAction.Host` fields, and allow them to be blocked by Pod Security admission.
+In the first phase, we will deprecate the `TCPSocketAction.Host` and `HTTPGetAction.Host` fields, and allow them to be blocked by Pod Security admission.
 Deprecation here will include documenting the field in the API as deprecated and added a warning to users when they attempt to use these fields.
+This work will be done as part of [KEP #4940].

-Beyond that, there are two (and a half) possible plans:
+Beyond that, the current plan is to go with choice deprecate-and-replace (2½) below out of the these options:

 1. Change the semantics of the existing `TCPSocketAction`, `HTTPGetAction`, and `GRPCAction` probe types and say that